-Dither accumulates the fractional error of the counter clock for each cycle.
-When the fractional error overflows, an additional cycle is added to the selected part of the cycle.
+The dither accumulates the fractional error of the TCD counter clock for each TCD cycle.
+When the fractional error overflows, an additional cycle is added to user selected part of the TCD cycle.

 Example

 If the timer clock frequency is 10MHz, it will give the timer a resolution of 100ns.
 Then, the output frequency should be 75 kHz.
 Here 75 kHz means a period of 13333ns, and that is not possible to achieve with a constant period with a 100ns resolution because it equals 133.33 cycles.
 The output period can be set to either 133 cycles (75.188kHz) or 134 cycles (74.626 kHz).